DemiRom/Newzflash/README.md

 If you wish to use more than 5 threads a quad core CPU is beneficial.

-The overall speed of nZEDb is largely governed by performance of the database.
+The overall speed of Newzflash is largely governed by performance of the database.
 As many of the database tables should be held within system RAM as possible.
 See Database Section below.

 ### Software